Minimal residual disease: Multiple myeloma

 M-protein levels in blood, patient-specific assays for immunoglobulin and T cell receptor genes (high levels of somatic hypermutation often prevent this assay from reliably working).

 Uses: M-protein level in the blood is standard of care and is used for almost all patients with multiple myeloma.

 Patient-specific assays are still generally only used in research protocols.
+In 2024, the FDA approved MRD as an early endpoint in clinical trials, which speeds up development of new myeloma therapies.

 Solid tumors

-Research into MRD detection of several solid tumors such as breast cancer and neuroblastoma has been performed.
-These assays have been used to sample lymph nodes and blood for residual or metastatic tumor cells.
-Applicable targets for MRD detection have been more difficult to determine in solid tumors and the use of MRD in solid tumors is much less advanced than the use in leukemia and lymphoma.
+Research into MRD detection of several solid tumors such as Breast, Colorectal, Non-Small Cell Lung Cancer (NSCLC), Prostate, Melanoma, Bladder, and Pancreatic cancer.

 New research uses Whole genome sequencing and Artificial Intelligence to find MRD across multiple solid tumors.

 Animal species other than humans

-Leukaemias and lymphomas could potentially be monitored similarly in non-human animals, however, no known evidence of such veterinary applications exists to date.
+Cancer could potentially be monitored similarly in non-human animals, however, no known evidence of such veterinary applications exists to date.

-Significance
+Clinical significance

 Level of MRD is a guide to prognosis or relapse risk

 In some cases, the level of MRD at a certain time in treatment is a useful guide to the patient's prognosis.
 For instance, in childhood leukaemia, doctors traditionally take a bone marrow sample after five weeks, and assess the level of leukaemia in that.
 Even with a microscope, they were able to identify a few patients whose disease had not cleared, and those patients received different treatment.
 MRD tests also make use of this time, but the tests are much more sensitive.

-When past patients were studied, patients with high levels at this stage - here "high" means often leukaemia more than 1 cell in 1000 – were at risk of relapse.
+When past patients were studied, patients with high levels at this stage – here "high" means often leukaemia more than 1 cell in 1000 – were at risk of relapse.
 Patients with levels below 1 in 100,000 were very unlikely to relapse.
 For those in between, some relapsed.
 This led to the idea that MRD testing could predict outcome, and this has now been shown.
 The next step is whether, having identified a patient whom standard treatment leaves at high risk, there are different treatments they could be offered, to lower that risk.
 Several clinical trials are investigating this.

 Other research groups have looked at other times in treatment - e.g. 3 months, 6 months, one year, or end of current treatment (two years) and these can predict outcome also.

 There are also a few scientific studies, showing that level of MRD after bone marrow transplant, shows the risk of relapsing.